Wataru-Shinki/5_narabe/README.md

 December 08, 2017 : First Contribution.
 December 15, 2017 : Fix Bug.
 December 18, 2017 : Modify MAdapter class.
 December 21, 2017 : Improve how to display game record in console screen.
+Divide the source into 3 files.